Web Map Layers

 Web Map Layers offers a combination of generic viewing and interrogation capabilities out-of-the box.
 These include the following:

 - Map window controls.
-Watermark, copyright, key map, coordinate tracking, scale bar, zoom scale select, bookmarks, overlay controls requiring integration with third party products
+These comprise watermarking, copyright acknowledgement, key map, coordinate tracking, scale bar, and zoom scale select.

 - Gazetteer.
-Generic – based on Access, SQL Server, Oracle, or PostGIS; specific – requiring integration with third party products
+A generic gazetteer is included – based on Access, SQL Server, Oracle, or PostGIS.

 Geospatial web services